mapbender/mapbender/docs/gitarchive/gitarchive.md

 Service-type Elements are rendered by the system, according to what they return from `getView`.
 Accessing the (twig) templating engine from inside the Element implementation is discouraged.

 Service-type Element frontend templates *should* drop wrapping `<div id="..." class="mb-element ..." ...` tags.
 The outer tag is generated as appropriate for the enclosing region.
-E.g. `<li id="..." class="mb-element toolBarItem">` is generated in footers / headers; divs elsewhere.
+E.g. `<li id="..." class="mb-element toolBarItem">` is generated in footers/headers; divs elsewhere.
 ElementView has a public `$attributes` array property that *should* be used to add any additional required attributes (e.g. `title` for tooltips, `class` to tie in extra CSS rules).

 > [!NOTE]